HadoopIt/paper-reading-notes/README.md

 **My two cents**: It is always good to learn about the boundary of the research we do from the people who work beyond that dimension.
 It helps us to understand what is doable and what is not, and more importantly, what is worth doing within the boundary.

-## A generative vision model that trains with high data efficiency and breaks text-based CAPTCHAs
+## A generative Vision Model that Trains with High Data Efficiency and Breaks Text-based CAPTCHAs
 **Authors:** D. George, W. Lehrach, K. Kansky, M. Lázaro-Gredilla, C. Laan, B. Marthi, X. Lou, Z. Meng, Y. Liu, H. Wang, A. Lavin, D. S. Phoenix
 **URL:** http://science.sciencemag.org/content/early/2017/10/26/science.aag2612
 **Tag:** Generative Models